 If you are interested in joining the nursery group, contact Robbie Gray at email@example.com

-With nursery volunteers busily sowing and propagating thousands of seedlings, we are now taking orders for native plants.
+With nursery volunteers busily sowing and propagating thousands of seedlings, we are now taking orders for native plants, which will be grown-to-order and ready to collect in late Autumn/early Winter of 2021.
 Stock is grown in hico cells (trays of 40 plants)

 We grow the standard range of species for revegetation within the Gippsland Plains and Strzelecki Ranges and have started growing colourful herbs and ground covers such as yam daisies, trigger plants, bulbine and chocolate lilies, pelargoniums, forest star wort, hounds tongue, and veronica.

 Click on the form to download, then simply fill out digitally and email to us, or print it and mail to the address supplied on the form.